 Phnom Penh Central Market

 The Central Market is in the center of Phnom Penh and is the destination for shopping in the capital city.
 Built in 1937 in the Art Deco style, it is a landmark in the city and varies typical Cambodian architecture.
-Inside, you’ll find four wings of various shop stalls, selling jewelry, electronics, clothing and food.
-This cultural experience is not to be missed on your visit to Phnom Penh.
+Inside, you’ll find four wings of various shop stalls, selling jewelry, electronics, clothing and food as well as insects!

 Tuol Sleng Genocide Museum